eznix86/kubernetes-image-updater/docs/spec.md

 ## 7. Optional Pull-Policy Override

 By default the operator expects annotated workloads to use `imagePullPolicy: Always` or digest-pinned images.
 For convenience, the Helm chart ships with `automaticallySetImagePullPolicy=true`, which sets the environment variable `AUTOMATICALLY_SET_IMAGE_PULL_POLICY_TO_ALWAYS=true`.
-When enabled, the controller patches every declared container (in `spec.containers`) to `imagePullPolicy: Always` before triggering the restart.
+When enabled, the controller patches every declared container to `imagePullPolicy: Always` before triggering the restart.
 This ensures kubelets repull tags such as `:latest` even when the workload originally used `IfNotPresent`.

-- All containers in `spec.containers` are modified in one patch (init containers are not modified).
+- All tracked containers in the pod template are modified in one patch.
 - The patch happens as part of the same rollout mutation, so the workload ends up with the `Always` policy after the reconciliation.
 If you disable the feature later, you should revert the workload spec yourself.

 ---